A year ago today, google doodled Richard Oakes.

 Isn’t the language of discovery oodles of fun?

-Someone needs to tell google they’re being naughty.
+Someone needs to tell google they were being naughty.